 ICE will certify in writing the names of those LEA personnel who successfully complete training and pass all required testing.
-Upon certification, ICE will provide the participating LEA personnel with a signed authorization to perform specified functions of an immigration officer for an initial period of two years from the date of the authorization.
+Upon receipt of the certification, the ICE Special Agent in Charge and the ICE Field Office Director will provide the participating LEA personnel with a signed authorization to perform specified functions of an immigration officer for an initial period of two years from the date of the authorization.
 ICE will also provide a copy of the authorization to the LEA.
 The ICE supervisory officer, or designated team leader, will evaluate the activities of all personnel certified under this MOA.

 Authorization of participating LEA personnel to act pursuant to this MOA may be revoked at any time and for any reason by ICE or the LEA.
 Such revocation will require notification to the other party to this MOA within 48 hours.
-The chief officer of the LEA and ICE will be responsible for notification of the appropriate personnel in their respective agencies.
-The termination of this MOA, pursuant to Section XVIII below, shall constitute revocation of all immigration enforcement authorizations delegated herein.
+The chief officer of the LEA and the ICE Special Agent in Charge and the relevant ICE Field Office Director will be responsible for notification of the appropriate personnel in their respective agencies.
+The termination of this MOA, pursuant to Section XX below, shall constitute revocation of all immigration enforcement authorizations delegated herein.